chriskillpack/henri/README.md

 ## Database Migrations

-Henri will apply pending database migrations at startup.
-At this time only "up" migrations are supported.
-Migrations are SQL DDL statements stored in `X_descriptive_name.sql` files in the `db/migrations` folder, where `X` is an integer ordering key with lower numbered migrations applied first.
-All pending migrations will be applied one after the other, each in a separate DB transaction.
-Any error will abort any unapplied migrations.
+Henri will apply pending database migrations at startup, and only "up" migrations are supported.
+Migrations are handled by [squibble](https://github.com/tailscale/squibble).
+The current version of the DB schema is defined in `db/latest_schema.sql`.

-Prior to applying pending migrations a backup of the database file will be created with a timestamped file name.
-The backup filename is printed to stdout.

-If no existing database exists, the processing of the migration files will be skipped and instead `db/latest_schema.sql` will be applied directly.
-It is important to keep this file up to date with DDL changes in the migrations folder.
-This fast-forwarding behavior is to reduce DB setup in tests.

 ## TODOs

-- Switch timestamps in DB to integers? e.g. `approved_ts BIGINT NOT NULL DEFAULT (strftime('%s', 'now'))`
+- Query mode
 - Thumbnail generation?